tmcnichol/logsanalysis/README.md

 # FSND Project 1 - logsanalysis

+This project uses the Linux-based virtual machine, Ubuntu 16.04.5 LTS (GNU/Linux 4.4.0-75-generic x86_64, that was preconfigured and provided to me as part of Udacity's Full Stack Developer Nanodegree.

+The VM included the PostgreSQL database and support software needed for this project.
+Put this file into the vagrant directory, which is shared with your virtual machine.

+## How it Works

+After cloning or forking this repository:

+* Download the zip file with data from "https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip"

 ## Created Views
 The code in the project on q_three() depend on 3 created views: